mateensiddiq/first-python-project/README.md

-# First Python Project
+# python-addition
-This is my first Python project.
-It greets the user based on their input.
+🧮 Python Addition Function

+📖 Overview
+This project contains a simple Python function that performs addition of two numbers.
+It’s designed as a beginner-friendly project to understand functions, user input, and basic arithmetic operations in Python.